defog-ai/sqlcoder/README.md

 # Defog SQLCoder
-Defog's SQLCoder is a state of the art LLM for converting natural language questions to SQL queries.
+Defog's SQLCoder is a state-of-the-art LLM for converting natural language questions to SQL queries.

 [🤗 HF Repo](https://huggingface.co/defog/sqlcoder) | [♾️ Colab](https://drive.google.com/file/d/13BIKsqHnPOBcQ-ba2p77L5saiepTIwu0/view?usp=sharing) | [🐦 Twitter](https://twitter.com/defogdata)

 ## TL;DR
-SQLCoder is a 15B parameter model that slightly outperforms gpt-3.5-turbo for natural language to SQL generation tasks on our [sql-eval](https://github.com/defog-ai/sql-eval) framework, and significantly outperforms all popular open-source models.
+SQLCoder is a 15B parameter model that slightly outperforms `gpt-3.5-turbo` for natural language to SQL generation tasks on our [sql-eval](https://github.com/defog-ai/sql-eval) framework, and significantly outperforms all popular open-source models.
 It also significantly outperforms `text-davinci-003`, a model that's more than 10 times its size.

 SQLCoder is fine-tuned on a base StarCoder model.